Ghana Armed Forces: Internal operations

 On October 9, 1975, the NRC was replaced by the Supreme Military Council (SMC).
 Council members were Colonel Acheampong, (chairman, who was also promoted straight from Colonel to General), Lt.
 Gen. Fred Akuffo, (the Chief of Defence Staff), and the army, navy, air force and Border Guard Unit commanders.

 In July 1978, in a sudden move, the other SMC officers forced Acheampong to resign, replacing him with Lt.
 Gen. Akuffo.
 The SMC apparently acted in response to continuing pressure to find a solution to the country's economic dilemma; inflation was estimated to be as high as 300% that year.
 The council was also motivated by Acheampong's failure to dampen rising political pressure for changes.
-Akuffo, the new SMC chairman, promised publicly to hand over political power to a new government to be elected by 1 July 1979.
+Akuffo, the new SMC chairman, promised publicly to hand over political power to a new government to be elected by July 1, 1979.

-The decree lifting the ban on party politics went into effect on 1 January 1979, as planned.
+The decree lifting the ban on party politics went into effect on January 1, 1979, as planned.
 However, in June, just before the scheduled resumption of civilian rule, a group of young armed forces officers, led by Flight Lieutenant Jerry Rawlings, mounted the 1979 Ghanaian coup d'état.
 They put in place the Armed Forces Revolutionary Council, which governed until September 1979.
 However, in 1981, Rawlings deposed the new civilian government again, in the 1981 Ghanaian coup d'état.
-This time Rawlings established the Provisional National Defence Council.
+This time Rawlings established the Provisional National Defence Council (PNDC).
 The PNDC remained in government until January 7, 1993.
 In the last years of the PNDC, Jerry Rawlings assumed civilian status; he was elected as a civilian President in 1993 and continued as president until 2001.